 Do you want a college with great sports teams and lots of spirit, one that prides itself on an intellectual atmosphere, a small liberal arts school, or a large student body and campus?
 Do you want to be around lots of different kinds of people or people with similar experiences and interests?

-Here, you can learn about the campus, explore the school’s academics, and learn about application requirements and deadlines.
+Visit the website for each school you are interested in.
+There, you can learn about the campus, explore the school’s academics, and learn about application requirements and deadlines.
 Don’t just visit the admissions tab, take some time to explore information about campus clubs and organizations, study abroad options, academic resources and research opportunities — there’s a lot to discover about each and every college.

 It is recommended that students apply to between four and seven colleges.
 It’s important to be realistic about your academic profile and how well it matches the school’s admitted student profiles.
 Acceptance rates and profiles are usually listed on college websites.
 Your high school counselor can usually give you some additional insight as to whether a school may be a good fit.